viraj-khatavkar/hawkeye/README.md

 `separated` - It has a segregated/separated list of all uploaded files and resized images as well, if any!

 Sometimes, you don't want to resize your images in all the types specified in configuration.
 Don't worry, Hawkeye has a provision for that as well.
-Specify the name of `imagetypes` you want the uploaded images to be resized into in `resize()` method and Hawkeye will resize into those types only.
+Specify the name of `image types` you want the uploaded images to be resized into in `resize()` method and Hawkeye will resize into those types only.

 ```php
 <?php